Pronghorn of the Pacific Northwest

 Boxers are a popular breed and for good reason, these dogs are goofy, bright, and energetic.
 Despite their square jaw and muscular statue, boxers are great family dogs and wonderful around children.
 They're medium in size and have short coats.
 If you're looking for a...

-Behind the Breed: Shetland Sheepdogs
+Behind the Breed: Chinese Shar-Pei

-Behind the Breed: American Eskimo Dogs
+Behind the Breed: Native American Indian Dog

 Animals of the Pacific Northwest is an online project dedicated to animal welfare, humane education, environmental justice, wildlife conservation, and the animals and their fans that call the Pacific Northwest home.